patrick-kidger/equinox/docs/index.md

 # Getting started

-Equinox is a JAX library based around a simple idea: **represent parameterised functions (such as neural networks) as PyTrees.**
+Equinox is a JAX library for parameterised functions (e.g. neural networks) offering:

-In doing so:

-- We get a PyTorch-like API...
+- a PyTorch-like API...
 - ...that's fully compatible with *native* JAX transformations...
 - ...with no new concepts you have to learn.

-(It's all just PyTrees.)
+If you're completely new to JAX, then start with this [CNN on MNIST example](https://docs.kidger.site/equinox/examples/mnist/).
+If you're already familiar with JAX, then the main idea is to represent parameterised functions (such as neural networks) as PyTrees, so that they can pass across JIT/grad/etc. boundaries smoothly.

 The elegance of Equinox is its selling point in a world that already has [Haiku](https://github.com/deepmind/dm-haiku), [Flax](https://github.com/google/flax) and so on.

-_(In other words, why should you care?
-Because Equinox is really simple to learn, and really simple to use.)_
+_In other words, why should you care?
+Because Equinox is really simple to learn, and really simple to use._

 ## Installation